Greece in Two Weeks For Any Budget

 Prices can vary according to what time of year you’re travelling, but as a guide, a flight from Athens to Corfu in June is around USD 57 (Aegean Airlines).

-If flights are sold out, your next best option is to check out the ferry service.
-Browse the schedules here.
+If flights are sold out, your next best option is to use the ferry service.
+You can browse the schedules here.

 Experiences for Greece in two weeks in style